Getting back in the Game after Significant Weight-loss

 About the Author:

 Patrece Snow, LPN, CLC, CSGL, is the owner of Bariatric Buddy and has been a Licensed Practical Nurse for more than 18 years.
-She is also a Certified Life Coach, specializing in working with the bariatric, weight-loss and obese population.
+She is also a Certified Life Coach, specializing in working with the bariatric, weight-loss and population with obesity.
 Patrece is an OAC member.